How can we switch from believing "I can't do this" to "I can't do this yet"?

-A person with a growth mindset believes that effort, learning and persistence more than natural abilities.
+A person with a growth mindset believes that effort, learning and persistence matter more than natural abilities.
 What others see as challenges and failures, we see as opportunities to learn and improve.

 The good news is that all of us are born with a growth mindset.
-As toddlers, we didn't know what impossible meant.
+As toddlers, we didn't know what "impossible" meant.
 However, this growth mindset may slowly give way to a fixed mindset in the teenage years, as observed by research psychologist Martin Covington, in his book, Making The Grade.

 Here's a nice poster from MOE that describes what a growth mindset is.
 While the context is about learning art, the principles are applicable to other areas as well.